-Perhaps I’ve had too many options by turning my back on the limits other people choose for themselves: spouse, home, children.
-Add the fact that I maintain unconventional relationships with my exes.
-That leaves a person with the luxury to deconstruct the nature of relationships and loath to give up any freedom.
+People seeking partners assign guidelines for the potentiality of spouse, home and children.
+Perhaps by not setting those limits, I have too many options.
+Adding the fact that I maintain unconventional relationships with my exes, I’m left with both the luxury to deconstruct the nature of relationships and the reluctance to give up any freedom.

 “Your dating posts are an H. instruction manual,” said Man Friend.
 I’m of course, H., but the manual is for my own instruction more than anyone else.
 And then I understood.
 It isn’t so much that I’m obsessed with my blog as I am navigating my psyche.